 I am the course leader for the Primary Health Care Module of the Masters in Public Health/Masters in Research.
 I am deeply committed to an explicit focus on primary care in the MPH.
 I was postgraduate research tutor for primary care and the Institute of Population Health from 2007-2015

-I have held a jointcontract at the Department of General Practice, University of Heidelberg, Germany and have held joint contracts at the University of Nijmegan, Monash University and the Australian National University.
-I have an honorary contract as a Professor of Primary Care at the University of Melbourne and am Professor of Primart Care Research at the University of Canberra..
+I have held a joint contract at the Department of General Practice, University of Heidelberg, Germany and have held joint Professorial contracts at the University of Nijmegan, the Australian National University, the University of Melbourne and the University of Canberra.

-I worked at the National Primary Care Research and Development Centre between 1996 and 2010 and I work currently in the Centre for Primary Care of the Institute of Population Health.
-My main research interests focus on the quality and safety of primary care and the development and application of quality measures and quality improvement strategies.
+I worked at the National Primary Care Research and Development Centre between 1996 and 2010 .
+My main research interests focus on the quality and safety of primary care and across transitions of care and the development and application of quality and safety measures and improvement strategies.

 BA (Hons, First), MA (Econ), PhD